 Jackson’s Chips

 The story of Jackson’s Chips starts with the Megan and Scott Reamers’ son Jackson getting diagnosed with a rare autoimmune disorder.
 After trying various methods to improve his health and quality of life, they found that a high fat low carb diet worked the best.
 The entire family began living a HFLC lifestyle, but they missed eating snack foods.
 So they attempted cooking locally sourced and thinly sliced sweet potatoes over their stovetop.
 They loved how the sweet potato chips tasted.
 Their son Jackson’s legacy lives on through the chips he inspired and the company.
-Jackson’s Chips has sweet potatoes fried in avocado oil in the flavors of sea salt, spicy jalapeño, habanero nacho, and cheddar & sour cream.
-More recently they’ve introduce a regular potato chip in the sea salt variety and are soon to release sea salt & vinegar and barbecue options.
+Jackson’s Chips has regular potato chips in sea salt variety and sweet potato chips fried in avocado oil in the flavors of sea salt, spicy jalapeño, habanero nacho, and cheddar & sour cream.

 Kiwa